LAST REVIEWED AND UPDATED DECEMBER 7, 2020

 Disputes, controversies, or claims among the Parties that remain unresolved at the expiration of the period specified in Section 11.3 may be referred by either Party to and shall finally and exclusively be settled by arbitration conducted in accordance with the table below.

-The Customer shall not assign this PSA, unless agreed between the Parties.
+To the extent permitted by Applicable Laws, Cognite may assign this Service Agreement.
+The Customer shall not assign this Service Agreement, unless agreed between the Parties in writing.

 Cognite shall be entitled to update this PSA to reflect changes in Applicable Laws or for any other legitimate and reasonable reason.

 Cognite shall be entitled to subcontract any of its obligations under the Service Agreement, but shall remain liable for all subcontracted obligations and its subcontractors’ acts or omissions as for its own.